Cartrigger/angelauramc.github.io/markdown/about/DEVICES.md

 ## iOS

 ### Minimum requirements:
-- Apple A8/A8X SoC
+- Apple A8 or A8X SoC
-- iOS 14/iPadOS 14 or higher
+- iOS or iPadOS 14
-   - iOS/iPadOS 12 & 13 is losing support in PojavLauncher 2.3.
 - 2GB RAM

-### Recommended requirements:
+### Recommended requirements
-- Apple A14/A12X Bionic SoC
+- Apple A12X, A12Z, or A14 Bionic SoC or later
-- iOS/iPadOS 14 or higher
+- iOS or iPadOS 15 and higher
 - 6GB RAM or higher